Ventajou/Nitrate/README.md

 * **create-module**: creates a new module, adds it to Orchard and the source folder.
 * **create-theme**: creates a new theme, adds it to Orchard and the source folder.
 * **shell**: runs the Orchard command line.
+* **build-recipe**: creates a recipe file that contains the list of modules and themes downloaded from the gallery.

 License
 ---